 The P01 JNB Copperplate/Engrossers Pad is our own calligraphy pad with a sharp nib.
 It is a grid with blue calligraphy grid paper and slanted lines.
 Like our JNB Practice Pad, the Copperplate Pad has been updated to absorb the ink better with less smudging or spreading.
 We tested with Higgins Eternal, Noodler’s ink, Richton, and McCaffery’s.

 The P74 Rhodia Pad is acid-free, neutral pH calligraphy-lined paper.
 It is the best paper for calligraphy if you use sharp-pointed pen classes because it is smooth and inexpensive.
 It is also available in the dot calligraphy practice grid.
 Other sizes are also available on our website.

 To create watercolor drawings, professional watercolor paper made of 100% cotton with a density of 300 g/m2 is best suited.
 If the texture is needed, choose cold-embossed paper.
 If the choice is made correctly, it will never lead away from the water.
 My personal choice is a paper with the Torchon effect made by Canson and Lana.
 But I do not recommend the Arches watercolor paper.
 It has a gelatin coating that allows you to perform a large number of fills but does not react in any way with mascara.
 Therefore, you can use it only for watercolors.

 Choosing the best paper for calligraphy can go a long way toward preventing headaches when trying to practice.
 On a bad piece of paper, your favorite ink can run out and everything you write will be sloppy.
 Practicing doesn’t have to be an expensive endeavor.
 In fact, as this list shows, there is plenty of great calligraphy paper in any price range.

-Now you know everything you need to choose a good paper for calligraphy.
 Buy the best and share your findings in the comments, ask questions about the paper.